ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {:screen}

-There is a minor difference between these examples.
+  There is a minor difference between these two examples.
 In the first example and the sample `values.yaml` file, a human added quotation marks.
 Quotation marks aren't required for strings in YAML.
-When Helm rendered the template, the quotation marks were left out.
+When Helm renders the template, the quotation marks are left out.
   {: note}

 ### ConfigMap
 {: #kubernetes-configmap}